AviatrixSystems/Docs/HowTos/ipmotion.rst

  - To implement IPmotion, you must first deploy Aviatrix virtual appliance CloudN on a subnet where VM migrations take place.
 Read `this document <http://docs.aviatrix.com/StartUpGuides/CloudN-Startup-Guide.html>`_ on how to deploy the virtual appliance.

+ - Once the virtual appliance is deployed, go through on-boarding process and create an AWS account.

  - Create a AWS VPC with a public subnet that has identical CIDR as the on-prem subnet where CloudN is deployed.

-Once the virtual appliance is deployed, go through on-boarding process.
 Go to IPmotion at the navigation bar and follow the steps below to setup IPmotion.